Omagua people

-The Omagua people (also known as the Umana, Cambeba, and Kambeba) are an indigenous people in Brazil's Amazon Basin.
+The Omagua people (also known as the Umawa, Cambeba, and Kambeba) are an Indigenous people in Brazil's Amazon Basin.
 Their territory, when first in contact with Spanish explorers in the 16th century, was on the Amazon River upstream from the present-day city of Manaus extending into Peru.
 They speak the Omagua language.
 The Omagua exist today in small numbers, but they were a populous, organized society in the late Pre-Columbian era.
 Their population suffered steep decline, mostly from infectious diseases, in the early years of the Columbian Exchange.
-During the 18th century, the Omagua largely abandoned their indigenous identity in response to prejudice and racism that marginalized aboriginal peoples in Brazil and Peru.
+During the 18th century, the Omagua largely abandoned their Indigenous identity in response to prejudice and racism that marginalized aboriginal peoples in Brazil and Peru.
 More tolerant attitudes led to a renewed tribal identity starting in the 1980s.

 The name Cambeba seems to have been applied by other neighboring tribes and refers to the Omagua custom of flattening their children's heads by binding a piece of wood to the forehead soon after birth.
 Omagua women would jeer at the women from other tribes, saying that their heads were "round like those of forest savages."
 In the 18th century, the Omaguas would point out to travelers that their flattened foreheads were a sign of cultural superiority over their neighbors, and for a long time they resisted abandoning this custom, even under missionary pressure.

 Pre-Columbian era

-An Omagua village, painted by George Catlin between 1854 and 1896.
+An Omagua village, painted by George Catlin between 1854 and 1872.

 Recent archaeological work has revealed evidence of semi-domesticated orchards, as well as vast areas of land enriched with terra preta.
 Both of these discoveries, along with Cambeba ceramics discovered within the same archaeological levels, suggest that a large and organized civilization existed in the area prior to European contact.
 There is also evidence for complex large-scale, pre-Columbian social formations, including chiefdoms, in many areas of Amazonia (particularly the inter-fluvial regions) and even large towns and cities.
 Amazonians may have used terra preta to make the land suitable for the large-scale agriculture needed to support dense populations and complex social formations such as chiefdoms.